The UK's second biggest running event

 Every version of the app has been an acclaimed success both by our client, and from the app store reviews.

-In 2013, a huge number of on-the-day downloads saw our app peak at #2 in the UK app store’s sports category and in 2012, it featured on the iTunes home page under ‘New and Noteworthy’.
+A huge number of on-the-day downloads has seen the app peak at #2 in the UK app store’s sports category and it has been featured on the iTunes home page under ‘New and Noteworthy’.

 Praise for the Brighton Marathon app